pyfar/pyfar/CONTRIBUTING.rst

 - In contrast to some other guidelines on mocks, external depencies do *not* need to be mocked in general.
 Failing tests due to changes in external packages are meaningful hints to modify the code.
 - Examples of internal mocking can be found in *test_io.py*, indicated by the pytest ``@patch`` calls.

-Pytest Tips
+Tips
 ~~~~~~~~~~~
 Pytest provides several, sophisticated functionalities which could reduce the effort of implementing tests.

 - Similar tests executing the same code with different variables can be `parametrized <https://docs.pytest.org/en/stable/example/parametrize.html>`_.
 An example is ``test___eq___differInPoints`` in *test_coordinates.py*.

-Feel free to add more recommendations on useful pytest functionalities here.
+- Feel free to add more recommendations on useful pytest functionalities here.
 Consider, that a trade-off between easy implemention and good readability of the tests needs to be found.

+You can create an html report on the test `coverage <https://coverage.readthedocs.io/en/coverage-5.5/>`_ by calling

+$ pytest --cov=. --cov-report=html

 Deploying
 ---------